adaptyteam/AdaptySDK-Android/README.md

 Read the [documentation](https://adapty.io/docs/sdk-installation-android?utm_source=github&utm_medium=referral&utm_campaign=AdaptySDK-Android) to install and configure Adapty SDK.
 Set up purchases in hours instead of weeks :rocket:

+## Example App

+This repository includes a sample application that demonstrates Adapty SDK integration.
+See the [example app README](app/README.md) for details on how to run it.

 ## Contributing

 - Feel free to open an issue, we check all of them or drop us an email at [support@adapty.io](mailto:support@adapty.io) and tell us everything you want.